Wait Time Truth Project · Est. 2026

 How It Works

-THREE STEPS TO THE TRUTH
+THREE STEPS TO THE REAL NUMBER

 02

-We Calculate the Inflation Factor
+We Calculate the Accuracy Ratio

 We compare your actual wait against the park's official posted time from the Queue-Times.com API — which pulls directly from park systems and updates every 5 minutes — and calculate the ratio of posted to actual.